 - Close or exit the app.

-- On the home screen, open the App Store and click on the Updates section.
+- Open the App Store and click on the Update option.
 If there are any updates for the app, update it.

 - Restart your iPhone.